 - Avoid towel drying dishes as this can cause contamination from towels.

 Correct refrigeration procedures are essential when handling and storing food.
 Some simple steps to follow are;

-- Place raw meat, poultry and seafood on the lowest shelf of the refrigerator in containers or sealed plastic bags.
-This prevents any meat juices from dripping onto and contaminating other food.
+- Place raw meat, poultry and seafood on the bottom shelf of the refrigerator in containers or sealed plastic bags.
+This prevents any meat juices from dripping onto other foods and contaminating them.